Oakland County health officer dead in apparent murder-suicide, officials say

 She began working with the county as a public health nurse in 2019.
 She became the Oakland County Health Division's quality and process improvement supervisor in March 2020.
 Amid the pandemic, she served as the COVID-19 school nurse liaison, in which she trained, hired and deployed more than 60 nurses to 28 public school districts and 125 private or charter schools.

-In 2021, she served as public health administrator, managing countywide public health programs, including organizing and developing mental health response following the mass shooting at Oxford High School.
+In 2021, Green served as public health administrator, managing countywide public health programs, including organizing and developing mental health response following the mass shooting at Oxford High School.

 for more features.